syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 ### Dependency

-Dependency is a directed relationship, which is used to show that some UML elements needs or depends on other model elements for specifications.
-Dependency is shown as dashed line with opened arrow.
-To create a dependency, define the relationship property of connector as “dependency”.
+Dependency is a directed relationship, which is used to show that some UML elements need or depend on other model elements for specifications.
+Dependency is shown as a dashed line with an opened arrow.
+To create a dependency, define the relationship property of the connector as “dependency”.

-The following code example illustrates how to create an dependency.
+The following code example illustrates how to create a dependency.

 {% if page.publishingplatform == "typescript" %}